LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/template-iteration.rst.txt

    collection.
 #.
 The ``${}`` specifies the data provided by the controller.

-We can think of a ``th:each`` statement as, *For each item within collectionName, repeat this HTML tag, but use the current value of variableName*.
+We can think of a ``th:each`` statement as saying, *"For each item within 'collectionName', repeat this HTML tag, but use the current value of 'variableName'."*

 Let's apply ``th:each`` to the HTML example above.
 Assume that we store each of the coffee names as a string in an ArrayList called ``coffeeOptions``.